Getting SSI Disability Benefits for Your Child

 • The child has "marked and severe" functional limitations.
 The limitations must severely interfere with your child's ability to function at the level of other children of the same age.

-• Your child has been disabled for the past 12 months, is expected to be disabled for at least 12 months, or has a disability that's expected to result in death.
+• Your child has been disabled for the past 12 months, is expected to be disabled for at least 12 months, or has a terminal medical condition.

-• Your child isn't working and earning more than about $1,500 per month.
+• Your child isn’t working and earning more than $1,690 per month.

-Social Security then makes a decision on whether or not the child's functional limitations are severe enough to move forward into a full disability determination.
-For example, let's suppose you apply for disability benefits for your child who has a learning disability, but your child performs at or near grade level.
-Social Security might not consider your child's learning disability a severe limitation and could deny your child benefits early on in the decision-making process.
+Social Security then decides whether or not the child's functional limitations are severe enough to move forward into a full disability determination.
+For example, let’s suppose you apply for disability benefits for your child who has a learning disability, but your child performs at or near grade level.
+Social Security might not consider your child’s learning disability a severe limitation and could deny your child benefits early on in the decision-making process.

 How Does Social Security Determine If Your Child Is Disabled?